role2-standard/collaboration/readme.md

 ## Principle

-**Goal-oriented.
-Everything is oriented towards achieving the goal.**
+**Goal is the king, everything serves the king.**

 ### Goal-oriented

 What is a goal?
-Goal is defined as **bringing something to a certain state**, which requires effort in most cases.
+Goal is defined as **maintaining something to a certain state**, which requires effort in most cases.

 #### Principle